SEO for Podcasts: How to Make Your Podcast Rank

 Ensure the transcript is optimized with keywords and well structured, then publish it on your website to improve the discoverability of your podcast.

-Find out how to get a podcast transcription.
+Find out how to transcribe a podcast with our useful step-by-step guide.

 6. Promote your podcast

-Chances are that you've already thought about how you're going to promote your podcast -- uploading it to different podcast-hosting platforms, sharing it via your social media channels, using paid ads, etc. Another great way to promote your podcast and add SEO value is by getting your podcast features on other websites.
+Chances are that you've already thought about how you're going to promote your podcast - uploading it to different podcast-hosting platforms, sharing it via your social media channels, using paid ads, etc. Another great way to promote your podcast and add SEO value is by getting your podcast featured on other websites.

 Think about the sort of websites that might like to know and talk about your podcast.
 That might be publications that discuss the latest in business, tech, travel, food and drink, or fashion.
 Browse the internet for websites that write about the top podcasts in your field, and reach out to them to see if they'll include you in their next feature.